bogdanrbucur/task-tracker/README.md

 - 1.6.0 - Display the task ID in the task list and details page and make it searchable
 - 1.6.1 - Fixed reading localStorage outside useEffect
 - 1.6.2 - Fixed `email-worker.ts` dependencies so it can run standalone
+- 1.7.0 - Updated to Next.js 16 and fixed issues arising from the update